 “The first time I saw it at Lowe’s, I was blown away,” he said.
 “I could not believe how spectacular this wood looked.
 It was absolutely gorgeous.
 I wanted in.
 I wanted to participate in this.”

 As soon as Eastman made its announcement, Weinstein contacted Snavely and began working with the company to build a market for Perennial Wood and unload the warehoused remnants of Eastman’s business.

 Weinstein, who lives in Maine, contacted builders, architects, and anyone else who might be interested.
-With all the zeal of a true believer, Weinstein “bent over backwards” to make deals, selling siding for $5 to $6 a square foot and acetylated decking for as little as $2 a running foot.
+With all the zeal of a true believer, Weinstein “bent over backwards” to make deals, selling siding for $5 to $6 per sq. ft. and acetylated decking for as little as $2 per running ft.